aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shadoweffect/_index.md

 ```

-the blur of the shadow.
+Gets the blur of the shadow.
 Range from 0 to 100 points.

 **Returns:**
 double